getadvice/getadvice.github.io/join.md

 To get started you need a few things that you might already have:

+1. A GitHub Account to submit/update your profile.

-1. An account on [Calendly](https://calendly.com/), [Yocale](https://www.yocale.com/), [Shore](https://www.shore.com/), or any other public calendar service.
+2. An account on [Calendly](https://calendly.com/), [Yocale](https://www.yocale.com/), [Shore](https://www.shore.com/), or any other public calendar service.

-2. Willing to give some of your free time.
+3. Willing to give some of your free time.
 You decide how much and when by using the calendar service that you choosed.

-3. A videoconference tool like [Google Hangout](https://hangouts.google.com/), [WhereBy](https://whereby.com/), [Jitsi Meet](https://meet.jit.si/) or anyother that you like.
+4. A videoconference tool like [Google Hangout](https://hangouts.google.com/), [WhereBy](https://whereby.com/), [Jitsi Meet](https://meet.jit.si/) or anyother that you like.

-4. A [LinkedIn](https://www.linkedin.com/) profile is preferred to validate you identity.
+5. A [LinkedIn](https://www.linkedin.com/) profile is preferred to validate you identity.

 Once the user get in touch with you, then it's up to two of you to work out the details.